2017 Animal Charity Evaluators Giving Metrics Report

 Money Moved by Charity

-ACE’s Standout Charities do not have systems in place to track donations that were influenced by ACE’s recommendation of them.
-Below are the donations that were known to be influenced by ACE because the donor either told the charity in conversation or the donor reported their giving to ACE.
-It is very likely that there were additional donations that were made as a result of ACE’s recommendation, but that we do not know about.4, 5
+In 2017, ACE improved upon our ability to track donations that we influenced to Standout Charities.
+Although most of ACE’s Standout Charities do not have systems in place to track donations that were influenced by ACE, in 2017 we started distributing donations to Standout Charities through our Recommended Charity Fund and we allowed donors to make large gifts to non-U.S. Standout Charities through ACE.
+It is very likely that there were additional donations that were made directly to our Standout Charities as a result of ACE’s recommendation, but which we do not know about.

 Money Moved by Donation Size